 Substitutions & Variations

-- Change up the toppings!
-You can easily make these bagels different by changing your choice of toppings.
+- Change up the toppings: You can easily make these bagels different by changing your choice of toppings.
 These bagels are great with sesame seeds, poppy seeds, everything bagel seasoning, flaky sea salt, and more!
-Feel free to get creative here with whatever sounds good to you.

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

 These Sourdough Discard Bagels only need one rise, and the recipe is pretty forgiving.
-Keep in mind that you may need to adjust the amounts of water and flour in your recipe, depending on your sourdough starter.
+The full recipe with detailed directions is at the bottom of this post.

-Boil each bagel for 15-30 seconds on each side.
-They should float in the water.
+- Step 5: Boil each bagel for 15-30 seconds on each side.
 Use a slotted spoon to transfer the bagels to the prepared baking sheet.

 - Make sure to knead the dough long enough.
 The dough should be completely smooth, not shaggy.